Animation Workflows¶

 Getting Started With LLM-Driven GHOSTS NPCs¶

 The following is a quick start guide to getting LLM-driven GHOSTS NPCs up and running.
-This guide assumes you have already installed the GHOSTS API and Animator, and have a working LLM.
+This guide assumes you have already installed the GHOSTS API with n8n, and have a working LLM.
 If you do not have an LLM, you might consider Ollama — which is very easy to setup and run on Apple Silicon (and where most reasonable models run very fast).

-The process to stand up and use Ollama is:
+The process to stand up and use Ollama with n8n workflows:

 - Download and install Ollama.
 Get familiar with creating your own custom models.

-- Create a model for the job you want to run.
-These are stored in content-models within the Animator project.
+- Create a model for the workflow you want to run.
+Base model configurations are available in the GHOSTS repository.

 - Run the commands to create the applicable model (chat for example):